Available under a Creative Commons Attribution Non-Commercial Share Alike 4.0 International Licence

-3. MEDICAL AND HEALTH SCIENCES, Radiology, nuclear medicine and medical imaging, Oncology
+3. MEDICAL AND HEALTH SCIENCES, Oncology

 Background: Screening for prostate cancer with prostate specific antigen and digital rectal examination allows early diagnosis of prostate malignancy but has been associated with poor sensitivity and specificity.
 There is also a considerable risk of over-diagnosis and overtreatment, which highlights the need for better tools for diagnosis of prostate cancer.
 This study investigates the potential of high throughput Raman and Fourier Transform Infrared (FTIR) spectroscopy of liquid biopsies for rapid and accurate diagnosis of prostate cancer.